DARSakthi/DARSakthi.github.io/verses-lab.markdown

 Alexander Tschantz [(website)](https://github.com/alec-tschantz)

 Additionally, the lab has strong connections to the [EASy group](https://www.sussex.ac.uk/research/centres/ai-research-group/) at the University of Sussex and the [Theoretical Neurobiology group](https://www.fil.ion.ucl.ac.uk/team/theoretical-neurobiology-team/) at University College London's Wellcome Centre.
 The lab has a physical base of operations in Los Angeles, California.
-(Current as of May 2022.)
+(Current as of June 2022.)

 &nbsp;